I currently have a 6 month waiting list. However, I do have a blue mitted kitten available out of a litter born in May. If

 Going Home: Kittens may leave my home at about 12 weeks of age depending

 on the maturity of the kitten.
 At this age the kittens will have 2 sets of shots and already be spayed or neutered.

 And of course, they will have the typical friendly ragdoll nature and will be using the litterbox and scratching posts/cat

 Show Quality: If you are interested in a show alter kitten please inquire

 and I will let you know when I have a suitable litter coming up.
-Show alter kittens are $1300-1500.
-Also, there
+Show alter kittens are $2500.
+Also, there is

-is a different class you can show in if you want to show but don't want to pay extra for a show quality kitten.
-Feel
+a different class you can show in if you want to show but don't want to pay extra for a show quality kitten.
+Feel free

-free to ask me about this.
+to ask me about this.
 If you do choose a show quality kitten, you will get a true show quality kitten from me.
+Often

-Often breeders will sell a pet quality kitten as show quality when they are really not.
-My show kittens are pretty close
+breeders will sell a pet quality kitten as show quality when they are really not.
+My show kittens are pretty close to

-to perfect-any more perfect and I would keep them myself!
-Part of the reason I charge more for show kittens than
+perfect-any more perfect and I would keep them myself!
+Part of the reason I charge more for show kittens than pet

 Breeding Quality: I do sell kittens occasionally as